oh-facts/mk_editor/README.md

 - There is no horizontal scrolling and default terminal linewrap makes everything wonky.
 Beware.
 This is a third pass issue.

+- I don't respect tabs, cr, lf or crlf.
+All your files will be saved as crlf and all tabs are 1 space.
+Please don't use this editor for anything crucial for now.

 ## Contributing

 Open an issue to report bugs or otherwise.